1 Company information

 Step 5: Recognise revenue when (or as) the Company satisfies a performance obligation.

-A. Revenue - Revenue towards satisfaction of a performance obligation is measured at the amount of transaction price allocated to that performance obligation.
+Revenue - Revenue towards satisfaction of a performance obligation is measured at the amount of transaction price allocated to that performance obligation.
 The transaction price of services rendered is net of variable consideration on account of various discounts offered by the Company as part of the contract.
 Revenue is recognised only when it can be reliably measured and it is probable that future economic benefits will flow to the Company.

 a) The Company recognizes brokerage income as per contracted rates on the execution of transactions on behalf of the clients on trade date on the basis of the date of settlement of respective exchanges.

-c) Interest income from a financial asset is recognised when it is probable that the economic benefits will flow to the Company and the amount of income can be measured reliably.
 Delayed payment charges (Interest on late payments) are accounted at a point in time of default.

-d) Dividend income is recognised when the Company's right to receive dividend is established.
+e) Dividend income is recognised when the Company's right to receive dividend is established.

 Transaction price is accounted net of GST.
-Since GST is not received by the Company on its own account, rather, it is collected by the Company on behalf of the government.
+Since GST is not received by the Company on its own account, rather, it is collected by the Company on behalf of the Government.
 Accordingly, it is excluded from revenue.

-(n) Retirement and other employee benefits
+(p) Retirement and other employee benefits

 (i) The Company operates both defined benefit and defined contribution schemes for its employees.